fernandoPalluzzi/SEMgraph/README.md

 devtools::install_github("fernandoPalluzzi/SEMgraph")
 ```
 Do not forget to install the **SEMdata** package too!
 It contains high-throughput
-sequencing data and reference networks and pathways, useful for **SEMgraph** training.
+sequencing data and reference networks and pathways, useful for **SEMgraph** training:

 ```{r, echo = FALSE}
 devtools::install_github("fernandoPalluzzi/SEMdata")